Los Angeles Dog Bite Attorney

 Dog Bites Statistics

 According to a recent survey by the Center for Disease Control and Prevention, there are more than 74.8 million dogs in the United States.
-This survey also shows that dogs bite more than 4.7 million people every year – nearly 2% of the population.
+This survey also shows that dog bites occur more than 4.7 million people every year – nearly 2% of the population.
 Children are particularly vulnerable.
 They comprise more than 70% of dog bite victims and often are the victims of the more serious injuries from dog bite attacks.

 Who is Liable for Dog Bites?